Battosai42/amcp/README.md

 ## Project Description
 This Project is intended to automate the measurement of crystals up to about 150MHz using a cheap VNA such as the miniVNA or nanoVNA.
 The measurement method requires a passive test-fixture according to IEC-444 which is a douple-pi network terminating the crystal at 12.5Ohm.

+## Feedback
+I would be very interessted to hear some feedback from people finding this project interessting, have suggestions or even started using it.
+Please contact me by mail (git.b42@gmail.com).

 ## Project Status
 ### Software
 - [X] Basic Gui